 Margarita María Parra

-Margarita María Parra serves as a program officer in the Foundation’s Environment Program.
-She directs the Foundation’s grants to support sustainable transportation, a critical component of the Foundation’s work to reduce transportation-related air pollution and greenhouse gas emissions in the United States, China, Mexico, Brazil, and Europe.
+Margarita María Parra is a Program Officer in Environment at the William and Flora Hewlett Foundation.
+She works on grants to support sustainable transportation, a critical component of the foundation’s work to reduce transportation-related air pollution and greenhouse gas emissions in the United States, China, India, Brazil and Europe.
+Margarita also leads the grantmaking to ensure that cities worldwide grow in sustainable and low-carbon ways.

-Parra has a bachelor's degree in chemical engineering from the National University of Colombia in Bogotá and a master's degree in environmental engineering from the University of Canterbury in Christchurch, New Zealand.
-She also has a diploma in population and sustainable development from the Centre for Development Studies in Trivandrum, affiliated with Jawaharlal Nehru University, New Delhi, India.
+Margarita has a bachelor’s degree in chemical engineering from the National University of Colombia in Bogotá and a master’s degree in environmental engineering from the University of Canterbury in Christchurch, New Zealand.
+She also has a diploma in population and sustainable development from the Centre for Development Studies in Trivandrum, affiliated with Jawaharlal Nehru University in New Delhi, India.